hummingbird-project/hummingbird-examples/todos-fluent/README.md

 # Todos Fluent

-This is an implementation of the [TodoBackend](http://www.todobackend.com/) API using an SQLite database accessed via Fluent to store the todo data.
-The application has six routes
+This is an implementation of the [TodoBackend](http://www.todobackend.com/) API using an SQLite database accessed via the [Fluent](https://github.com/vapor/fluent) ORM to store the TODO data in SQLite.
+The application has six routes:

 - GET /todos: Lists all the todos in the database
 - POST /todos: Creates a new todo